World Poetry Day

 16 March 2016Add to My Folder

-This year World Poetry Day falls on 21st March.
-This is a great opportunity to work on your children’s English and Geography skills, whilst also touching on PSHE by introducing a feeling of unity with children around the world.
-Use our poems, activities and competition ideas to create a buzz around World Poetry Day in your school.
+Annual World Poetry Day is a great opportunity to work on your children’s English and Geography skills, whilst also touching on PSHE by introducing a feeling of unity with children around the world.
+Use our poems, activities and competition ideas to create a buzz around World Poetry Day in your school.*

 The decision to introduce this day was made by UNESCO in 1999.
 Since then its popularity has grown and spread, particularly in schools here in Britain.
 Celebration of the day is a recognition of the ability of poetry to capture the unique nature of people from many cultures.
 It reaffirms our belief that individuals across the world can share the same questions and emotions.